Posts Tagged ‘Evolution’

 The real beauty of this theory, however, is that it does not have to be true of all men.
 If a man associates femininity with being small and petite, or having long hair and soft skin, or having a high-pitched voice — that’s what he finds attractive.
 He can be completely indifferent to mammary glands simply because his brain does not process that as a particularly feminine trait.
 Breast fetishism would simply be part of the larger paradigm that encloses all fetishes.
 Call it the General Theory of Ogling.

-(I should note that women are not immune from this sexual signaling, hence the preferences for broad shoulders, deep voices, etc. However, women tend to be less visual and their sexuality is more oriented around mate selection than mate identification.
+(I should note that women are not immune from this sexual signaling, hence the preferences for broad shoulders, deep voices, etc. However, women tend to be less visual and their sexuality, I believe, is more oriented around mate selection than mate identification.
 So if wealth or self-confidence or humor or whatever is what they regard as a signal of masculinity, that’s what they find attractive.
-This may also explain why women are often attracted to men who are obnoxious or even violent, since these can be masculine characteristics.
+This may also explain why some women are attracted to men who are obnoxious or even violent, since these can be masculine characteristics.

 I’ve often felt that natural selection, at least in humans, is something that women play a much larger role in than men.
-Men try to have sex with everything, superior or inferior.
-Women are the ones who are selective.)
+Men often try to have sex with everything, superior or inferior.
+Women tend to be selective.)

 Of course, I would be remiss if not noting that this conjecture makes me feel better about myself.
 While I have always been very physically attracted to women, I don’t really have a “type”.
 My wife is blonde and curvy.
 My previous girlfriend is tall, brunette and slender.
 Before that was short and petite.
 Before that was short and absurdly busty (and possible artificial).
 And so on.
 I’ve been attracted to blondes, brunette and redheads; to tall and short; to slender and curvy.
 But I would define all of them as physically attractive in some way.
 In fact, I would say that I find most women attractive in some way.
 But if you narrowed it down just to the women to whom I have felt a strong physical attraction, you would still find a wide physical variety.